ybiquitous/dynamic-ruby-versions-action/README.md

 # Dynamic Ruby versions action

 GitHub Action to build Ruby versions dynamically.
+You don’t need to create a PR to add a new Ruby version to CI matrixes.

 ## Usage